nonceferatu/midtrust/README.md

 # 🛡️ MidTrust

-**MidTrust** is a zero-knowledge-inspired peer-to-peer escrow simulator that enables two users — a sender and a receiver — to complete a transaction securely and **trustlessly**, without relying on third parties or intermediaries.
+**MidTrust** is a zero-knowledge peer-to-peer escrow service that enables two users — a sender and a receiver — to complete a transaction securely and **trustlessly**, without relying on third parties or intermediaries.

 ---